GlitchCog/ChatGameFontificator/README.md

 * What if I want to start with an existing font or border, rather than create a custom one from whole cloth?

 All the font and border images are available as part of the source code on this site.
 Modify them as you see fit, and then load them into the program as a custom font or border.
 To save them from the GitHub source code repository, you have to click on the font, then save the image from the button in the upper left that says Raw, or from the image that is displayed on that page.
 If you right-click the image name from the repository and select Save-As, you will be saving the HTML page that GitHub uses to represent that image, not the image itself.
+Another consideration is that the characters of many of the existing fonts are colored white against a transparent background, so some image viewing or editing programs will display these images as just a blank white picture.
+If this happens to you, you may need a more sophisticated program to work on them.
 Here are links to the repository locations containing the existing font and border images: [Fonts] (https://github.com/GlitchCog/ChatGameFontificator/tree/master/src/main/resources/fonts) | [Borders] (https://github.com/GlitchCog/ChatGameFontificator/tree/master/src/main/resources/borders)

 * The program wasn't broken.
 Why did you "fix" it?